imayobrown/node-nisa/README.md

  // do something
 }
 ```

-## Etymology
-VISA is the name of the library.. merged with node.js it becomes "nisa"
 ## Known limitations and bugs
-Due to lack of interest (it works for me) and more importantly lack of knowledgem, the current implementation includes some memory leaks.
+According to @samofab, current implementation includes some memory leaks.
-The implemented functions were selected solely to control my current setup.
-This is not meant to be a complete implementation of VISA interface.
-API was adapted to my undestanding of node ways to my best efforts.

 ## Acknowledgements